StreetStrider/fluh/readme.md

 * Is it sync or async?
 * How errors should be handled?
 * Does stream end?
+* Is data graph static or dynamic?

 Choosing some designs will lead to specific FRP system.
 Watch [this speech](https://www.youtube.com/watch?v=Agu6jipKfYw) about this decision space.

 **fluh** is inspired mainly by [flyd](https://github.com/paldepind/flyd).
-I want to use reactivity for request-response systems, command-line applications and UIs.
-For that scope push-strategy is good.
+I want to use the reactivity for request-response systems, command-line applications and (especially) UIs.
+For that scope push strategy is good.

 The main unit is called `Bud`.
 * Bud is a push-strategy FRP unit for creating data (event) streams.